terminalnode/sway-vim-syntax/README.md

 Plug 'terminalnode/sway-vim-syntax'
 ```

-to .vimrc or neovim init.vim and running `PlugInstall`
+to .vimrc or neovim init.vim and running `:PlugInstall`

 ### Git submodule + Pathogen